-CD ladders work in rungs: You deposit in multiple CDs at once, staggering their maturity dates so funds are accessible at chosen intervals.
-Compared with other financial products such as interest savings accounts, CDs generally have some of the highest interest rates, in exchange for restricted customer access to funds.
-The longer the CD term is, the higher the interest rate usually is.
+CD ladders work in rungs: You deposit money in multiple CDs at once, staggering their maturity dates so funds are accessible at chosen intervals.
+Compared with other financial products such as interest savings accounts, CDs generally have higher interest rates, in exchange for restricted customer access to funds.
+In general, the longer the CD term is, the higher the interest rate usually is.

-With any CD, if you break the agreement to hold the funds until they mature, you’re likely to face early withdrawal penalties.
+With most CDs (liquid CDs are an exception), if you break the agreement to hold the funds until they mature, you’re likely to face early withdrawal penalties.
 This is why a CD ladder strategy includes depositing at staggered intervals of CD maturity, so all of your money isn't tied up at the same time.

-In lieu of placing a lump sum into one CD from which you can’t withdraw any funds for years, a CD ladder strategy works by dividing up the lump sum into multiple short-term CDs or long-term CDs over staggered time intervals.
-CD ladders may be safe places for savings, as interest rates are locked in for a period of time while you look to maximize your returns.
+In lieu of placing a lump sum into one CD and losing the ability to withdraw funds for years, a CD ladder strategy works by dividing up the lump sum into multiple short-term CDs or long-term CDs over staggered time intervals.
+CD ladders may be safe places for savings, as interest rates are locked in for a period of time.
+CD ladders may also help you maximize your returns.

 How to build a CD ladder

-Walking through an example of how to build a CD ladder can clearly demonstrate how to execute this strategy.
+Let's walk through an example of how to build a CD ladder to more clearly demonstrate how to execute this strategy.

-In this CD ladder example, let’s say you have a total of $10,000 ready to be deposited and would like to do so over a five-year period.
+Say you have a total of $10,000 ready to deposit in a five-year CD.
 (Note that this is just one example; the amount and time period of the CD will vary depending on your savings goals, how many CDs you’d like to open, and the ideal maturity date for each.)